Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

-\paragraph{Rejection probabilities.} When the time step~$\Delta t$ becomes large, it is expected that rejections because of nonconvergence when solving the implicit problems increase.
-To have an idea of how much these rejections impact the computational costs, we present in Figure~\ref{fig:rejection_probabilities} the various rejection probabilities when using the RMHMC algorithms with~$\alpha\beta h=2.0$.
-For each value of~$\Delta t$, we run the RMHMC algorithm~$10^{6}$ times starting from~$q^{0}$ defined in~\eqref{eq:q0} (\emph{i.e.}~we perform one step, and then fix the position to~$q^{0}$ again).
-We then count how many rejections were due to \begin{itemize} \item not being able to solve for~$p^{n+1/2}$ in~\eqref{eq:GSV} in the \textit{forward} pass (labeled `Forward (momenta)'); \item having succeeded, not being able to solve for~$q^{n+1}$ in~\eqref{eq:GSV} in the \textit{forward} pass (labeled `Forward (position)'); \item having succeeded, not being able to solve for~$p^{n+1/2}$ in~\eqref{eq:GSV} in the \textit{backward} pass (labeled `Backward (momenta)'); \item having succeeded, not being able to solve for~$q^{n+1}$ in~\eqref{eq:GSV} in the \textit{backward} pass (labeled `Backward (position)'); \item having succeeded, not observing numerical reversibility~\eqref{eq:reversibiliy_check} (labeled `Reversibility'); \item having succeeded, the Metropolis--Hastings accept/reject procedure (labeled `Metropolis--Hastings'). \end{itemize} We then divide each number by the number of tries to obtain ratios, which are then transformed into percentages.
-Let us emphasize that the rejection procedures are performed sequentially, as stated above.
-Figure~\ref{fig:rejection_probabilities_RMHMC_v2} presents the results for the interval of time steps used in the numerical experiment, while Figure~\ref{fig:rejection_probabilities_RMHMC} shows the rejection probabilities for a larger interval of values of the time step.
-The latter figure is to show that the rejections due to checking numerical reversibility eventually vanish when the time step becomes small, and that only rejections because of the Metropolis--Hastings accept/reject procedure are present.
-Looking at Figure~\ref{fig:rejection_probabilities_RMHMC_v2}, we observe that rejections because of non-reversibility are present whatever the time step used.
-This shows the relevance of using reversibility checks in order to perform an unbiased sampling.
+for the RMGHMC algorithm.
+For each value of the time step~$\Delta t$, we run the RM(G)HMC algorithm for~$10^{7}$ iterations, starting from~$q^{0}$ defined in~\eqref{eq:q0}.
+We then count how many rejections were due to \begin{itemize} \item not being able to solve for~$p^{n+1/2}$ in~\eqref{eq:GSV} in the \textit{forward} pass (labeled `Forward (momenta)'); \item having succeeded but not being able to solve for~$q^{n+1}$ in~\eqref{eq:GSV} in the \textit{forward} pass (labeled `Forward (position)'); \item having succeeded but not being able to solve for~$p^{n+1/2}$ in~\eqref{eq:GSV} in the \textit{backward} pass (labeled `Backward (momenta)'); \item having succeeded but not being able to solve for~$q^{n+1}$ in~\eqref{eq:GSV} in the \textit{backward} pass (labeled `Backward (position)'); \item having succeeded but not observing numerical reversibility~\eqref{eq:reversibiliy_check} (labeled `Reversibility'); \item having succeeded but rejecting because of the Metropolis--Hastings accept/reject procedure (labeled `Metropolis--Hastings'). \end{itemize} We then divide each number by the number of tries to obtain probabilities.
+Let us emphasize that the rejection event can be written as the union of these 6 disjoint rejection events.

-Notice that the rejection probability due to not being able to solve the \textit{forward} implicit problem over the momenta is orders of magnitude smaller than the one due to the \textit{forward} implicit problem over the position.
-This is because the equation for~$p^{n+1/2}$ in~\eqref{eq:GSV} is actually quadratic in~$p^{n+1/2}$, which is an easier problem to solve.